tomstafford/psy6422/docs/index.md

 3. R / Rstudio - introduction to the statistical computing language
 4. Making graphs
 5. Data Management
-6. Data Management 2
-7. Coding principles - fundamental principles of coding, writing good code, asking for help
+6. Coding principles - fundamental principles of coding, writing good code, asking for help
-8. Rmarkdown
+7. Rmarkdown
-9. Git and github
+8. Git and github
-10. Publishing to pages - like this one!
+9. Publishing to pages - like this one!
-11. Advanced topics
+10. Advanced topics

 Stretch goals: